milliehartnt123/valkey-doc/topics/migration.md

 3. Check the configuration for the directory (`dir`) where Redis stores its database files and the name of the database file (`dbfilename`).
 In this example, Redis saves the backup into the `/data/dump.rdb` file

-	> NOTE: If your Redis Docker container `/data` directory is mounted to a directory on your host, the RDB file is also written to the host directory.
+	> NOTE: If your Redis Docker container `/data` directory is mounted to a directory on your host, the RDB file is also written to that host directory.

     ```
     redis 127.0.0.1:6379> CONFIG GET dir dbfilename